BRITTANY: TRAVEL INFORMATION, HEALTH AND INTERNET ACCESS

 Passports :The Goverment advises that you should ensure that there are at least six months duration reminiang on your passport from your date of arrival abroad.
 For the latest information, visit the government’s webpage on passports

 EHIC Health Cards: These are not the same a private travel insurance policy.
-In the event of a deal, EHIC cards will be valid during the 18 month transition period.
+In the event of a deal, EHIC cards are likely to be valid during the 18 month transition period.
 In the event of a no-deal Brexit, UK registered EHICs are unlikely to be valid.
 We recommend that you take out private travel and health health insurance with your bank or favourite insurer.
 This can be done online or at your local branch.
+We would recommend this regardless of Brexit in any case.
 We do not offer any insurance

-Driving in Europe: The government is advising that from 31st October 2019 in the event of no-deal, you may need an International Driving Permit to drive in certain EU countries.
+Driving in Europe: The government is advising that from 31st January 2020 in the event of no-deal, you may need an International Driving Permit to drive in certain EU countries.
 These are available 'over the counter' from the UK Post Office for a fee of £5.50 and are valid for three years.
 In addition to the payment of £5.50 you will need to supply proof of ID (such as a passport), your UK driving licence and a passport sized photo.
-It's all fairly simple !
-You can also obtain an international driving licence online if you prefer.
+It's all very simple

 You may also need a Green Card from you car insurance company.
 All insurance companies offer these and they are obtainable either online via their website or by phoning them direct